Winnipeg Denture & Dental Implant Centre

 What can I expect after receiving dentures?

 It may take several weeks to properly speak, smile, and eat with your new dentures.
 This is normal; the process takes time.
 If your dentures need to be readjusted, visit our winnipeg dentures office.
 We can fix a poor fit and make your false teeth comfortable in your mouth.

 How long will they last?

 Dental implants are a long-lasting set of teeth replacement.
 Their duration depends on how well they are taken care of, and the type of dentures that you have.
 You may need to make adjustments to the base of your dentures every few years as your gums change shape.
 On average, most dentures last between five to eight years.

 What happens if they are damaged?

 Accidents happen; sometimes, you may chip or damage your dentures.
 At WestSide Dental Group, we offer repair services in case there are any incidents with your set.

 How do I clean my dentures?

 Not only do dentures look and act like regular teeth – they also need to be cleaned like them regularly.
 They experience the same buildup of plaque and bacteria as natural teeth do.
 When it’s time to clean your dentures, take them out and rinse them under clean water.
 You can use a denture brush to remove any food particles from the artificial teeth.
 It’s a good idea to gently clean the gums underneath your dentures, as well, to prevent periodontal disease.
-When you take your dentures out for several hours, like when you go to sleep, keep them in a denture-soaking solution; if they dry out, they can become misshapen.
+When you take your dentures out for several hours, like when you go to sleep, keep them in a denture-soaking solution; if they dry out, they may become misshapen.

-Do you need a solution for missing teeth?
+Do you need a comprehensive solution for missing teeth?
 With dentures in Winnipeg, you can enjoy a radiant smile again.
-Our staff at WestSide Dental Group in Charleswood has years of experience.
+Our staff at WestSide Dental Group in Charleswood has years of experience and expert in dentures services.
 We are confident that we can deliver excellent results that will allow you to enjoy your smile for a lifetime.
 Let our Winnipeg dentists enhance your smile!